-Talk to your doctor or pharmacist before taking Romep.
-Romep may hide the symptoms of other diseases.
-Therefore, if any of the following happen to you before you start taking Romep or while you are taking it, talk to your doctor straight away:
+Omeprazole may hide the symptoms of other diseases.
+Therefore, if any of the following happen to you before you start taking Omeprazole or while you are taking it, talk to your doctor straight away:

-- You lose a lot of weight for no reason and have problems swallowing. - You get stomach pain or indigestion. - You begin to vomit food or blood. - You pass black stools (blood-stained faeces). - You experience severe or persistent diarrhoea, as omeprazole has been associated with a small increase in infectious diarrhoea. - You have severe liver problems. - You are due to have a specific blood test (Chromogranin A). - You have ever had a skin reaction after treatment with a medicine similar to Romep that reduces stomach acid.
+- You lose a lot of weight for no reason and have problems swallowing. - You get stomach pain or indigestion. - You begin to vomit food or blood. - You pass black stools (blood-stained faeces). - You experience severe or persistent diarrhoea, as omeprazole has been associated with a small increase in infectious diarrhoea. - You have severe liver problems. - You have reduced body stores or risk factors for reduced vitamin B12 and receive Omeprazole long-term treatment.
+As with all acid reducing agents, Omeprazole may lead to a reduced absorption of vitamin B12.

-If you take Romep on a long-term basis (longer than 1 year) your doctor will probably keep you under regular surveillance.
+If you take Omeprazole on a long-term basis (longer than 1 year) your doctor will probably keep you under regular surveillance.
 You should report any new and exceptional symptoms and circumstances whenever you see your doctor.

-Taking a proton pump inhibitor like Romep, especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
+Taking a proton pump inhibitor like Omeprazole especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
 Tell your doctor if you have osteoporosis or if you are taking corticosteroids (which can increase the risk of osteoporosis).